 Student tracking is an administrative activity that can last years after students graduate.
 A mindset exists that job development and training programs consist of a series of steps that are each regarded in isolation.

 Unfortunately, this approach discourages the connection between the past and future.
-The Environmental Workforce Development and Job Training (EWDJT) program requires that students look back and that program staff look forward as students progress after graduation.
+The Environmental Workforce Development and Job Training (JT) program requires that students look back and that program staff look forward as students progress after graduation.
 There are several good reasons for this process.

 - Graduates with some certifications may need refreshers or recertification to keep credentials current.

 - Sometimes expectations of the worker or employer are not fulfilled, resulting in an unemployed graduate who needs placement assistance and/or additional training.

 - Successful graduates can become excellent resources in guidance, placement, and mentoring of current students.
 Graduates often become role models, providing testimony regarding the worthiness of the program to potential recruits, employers, supporters, and partners.

 - Historically, successful JT graduates have contributed to the program in a variety of ways.

 - Become part of the staff.

 - Provide instruction.

 - Feedback from former students can be valuable in maintaining a current and relevant curriculum.